PhilRW/reviews/content/posts/2024-03-11/index.md

 ### Durability

-It's survived for more than 2 years of everyday use.
+It's survived more than 2 years of everyday use.
 I've always had [this OtterBox case]({{<amazon "B0CP4K9YGX">}}) on it (a review for another day), so that may have contributed to its longevity.
 I like that it's waterproof and I have taken it swimming many times.
 Just remember to turn on the water mode first.

 The battery still lasts about a day.
-It may be gradually degrading but what is more noticable is when Apple releases a new software version and the capacity goes to sh*t for a while while they work out the bugs or something.
+It may be gradually degrading but what is more noticeable is when Apple releases a new software version and the battery life goes to sh*t for a while while they work out the bugs or something.
 This happens infrequently but even once is too much.

 ## Conclusion

 If you have an iPhone and are considering a smart watch, the Apple Watch is your choice.
-You can't go wrong with any model, which is why I [the least expensive one I could find]({{<amazon "B08KDBXX1S">}}).
-If you don't have an iPhone, don't buy this, it won't work.
+You can't go wrong with any model, which is why I got [the least expensive one I could find]({{<amazon "B08KDBXX1S">}}).
+If you don't have an iPhone, don't buy this, it won't work with it.
 To be perfectly honest, the Apple Watch is one of the reasons I moved back to iPhone from Android.